microsoft/MixedRealityToolkit-Unity/Documentation/README_MRTKStandardShader.md

 ### Hover Light

 A Hover Light is a Fluent Design System paradigm that mimics a "point light" hovering near the surface of an object.
-Often used for far away cursor lighting the application can control the properties of a Hover Light via the **HoverLight.cs** behavior under: [MixedRealityToolkit/Utilities/](MixedRealityToolkit/Utilities/) Up to 3 Hover Lights are supported at a time.
+Often used for far away cursor lighting the application can control the properties of a Hover Light via the [**HoverLight.cs**](xref:Microsoft.MixedReality.Toolkit.Utilities.HoverLight).
+Up to 3 Hover Lights are supported at a time.

 ### Proximity Light

 A Proximity Light is a Fluent Design System paradigm that mimics a "gradient inverse point light" hovering near the surface of an object.
-Often used for near cursor lighting the application can control the properties of a Proximity Light via the **ProximityLight.cs** behavior under: [MixedRealityToolkit/Utilities/](MixedRealityToolkit/Utilities/) Up to 2 Proximity Lights are supported at a time.
+Often used for near cursor lighting the application can control the properties of a Proximity Light via the [**ProximityLight.cs**](xref:Microsoft.MixedReality.Toolkit.Utilities.ProximityLight).
+Up to 2 Proximity Lights are supported at a time.

 ## Lightweight Scriptable Render Pipeline Support